 Total Units in History

 33 units, including a minimum of 18 units at the upper-division level, are required for the major.
 (Up to 12 of these 33 units may be used to fulfill requirements in both the History major and another major, if allowed by both the History Department and the other program; only HIST courses can be used for the history major.)

-The 33 units must meet the following additional requirements: HIST 301, Area Requirement, Chronological Requirement, and HIST 498 or HIST 496H.
+The 33 units must meet the following additional requirements: HIST 301, Area Requirements, Chronological Requirement (1 pre-1500 class), and HIST 498 or 496H (the Senior Capstone)

-HIST 301 introduces history students to research and writing skills essential to success in the major.
+HIST 301 is one of the first classes you will take as a History major.
+HIST 301 will introduce you research and writing skills essential to success in the major.
 It is a prerequisite

 for admission into HIST 498 or HIST 496H.
 It is strongly recommended that you complete HIST 301 in your first or second year in the major.
 (3 units)